KimmyN17/WebAppraisal/docs/README.md

 4. Re-activate your environment to apply your changes by running `source venv/bin/activate`
 5. Retry running `python manage.py runserver`

 Q: Why am I receiving an ImportError?

 A: You may not have the package requirements.
 Open up the requirements.txt inside Pycharm.
 If a message says the requirements are not satisfied, click the "Install Requirements" option.
 Alternatviely, you can run running pip install -r requirements.txt to install all the libraries listed in the requirements.txt file.

+Q: Why am I seeing errors when attempting to create a user for the first time with docker?

+A: You may have to make migrations to the update the database schema.
+Run the command `docker-compose run web python3 manage.py migrate` and then `docker-compose up --build` and try again.

+Q: How do I create my admin account?

+A: Run the command `docker-compose run web python manage.py createsuperuser` and enter your information.